Algebraic-Programming/HyperDAG_DB/tools/HyperDAG_generator/README.txt

 "-sourceProb" : describes the probability for each node to be chosen as a source with indegree 0.
 Its value has to be between 0 and 1.
 If not specified, the default value is 0.
 Can only be used in fixedIn and expectedIn modes.

 "-sourceNode" : in kNN mode, it specifies the cell index of the sparse vector that is initially non-zero.
 Has to be an integer between 0 and (N-1).
 Can only be used in kNN mode if an input file is specified.

+"indexedFromOne" : if set, then the input matrix file is assumed to have the matrix rows/columns indexed from 1 to N. By default (if this flag is not used), we assume that the rows/columns of the input file are indexed from 0 to (N-1).
+See a more detailed overview of the input file format below.
+This parameter does not need a following argument.
+It can only be used in fine-grained (SpMV, SpMVExp, kNN, CG) modes, and only if an input file is specified.

 "-debugMode": enables debugging messages on the standard output during the run of the program.
 This parameter does not need a following argument, and it can be used in any mode.